conan-io/docs/reference/conanfile/methods.rst

 - ``symlinks``, with default value=None, set it to True to activate symlink copying, like typical lib.so->lib.so.9.
 - ``excludes``, is a single pattern or a tuple of patterns to be excluded from the copy.
 If a file matches both the include and the exclude pattern, it will be excluded.

 .. code-block:: python

    self.copy("*.h", "include", "build/include") #keep_path default is True

-so the final path in the package will be: ``include/mylib/path/header.h``, and as the *include* is usually added to the path, the includes will be in the form: ``#include "mylib/path/header.h"`` which is something desired
+So the final path in the package will be: ``include/mylib/path/header.h``, and as the *include* is usually added to the path, the includes will be in the form: ``#include "mylib/path/header.h"`` which is something desired.

 ``keep_path=False`` is something typically desired for libraries, both static and dynamic.
 Some compilers as MSVC, put them in paths as *Debug/x64/MyLib/Mylib.lib*.
 Using this option, we could write: